data-wizards/data-wizards.github.io/index.md

 To unlock the link between the visual covers and the unknown `Sales Rank` we will build an ensemble decision tree model: _The Random Forest_.

-[The Random Forest](https://towardsdatascience.com/the-random-forest-algorithm-d457d499ffcd) is an ensemble of several decision trees, and therefore the name actually makes sense.
+[The Random Forest](https://towardsdatascience.com/the-random-forest-algorithm-d457d499ffcd) is an ensemble of several decision trees.
 The randomness occurs in the random subsampling of data called _bagging_.
 In simple words, the Random Forest will build multiple desicison trees, average the result from all of them in order to reach a more stable and reliable result.

-Our aim of this analysis is more than just predicting the `Sales Rank` with a certain accuracy: the aim is rather to understand _how_ the model actually takes in the visual features and how it comes from these inputs to the output.
+Our aim with this analysis is more than just predicting the `Sales Rank` with a certain accuracy: the aim is also to understand _how_ the model actually takes in the visual features and how it goes from these inputs to the output.
 In order to analyze and visualise this, we have used state-of-the-art research, namely the [SHapley Additive exPlanations (SHAP)](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions.pdf) approach.

-Below, the bar chart, based on the SHAP value, shows which visual features have the greatest weight when predicting the `Sales Rank`.
+Below is a bar chart, based on the SHAP value, that shows which visual features have the greatest importance when predicting the `Sales Rank`.
 We see that `Brightness` has almost twice as much influence on the output as the number of unique colors, `Unique Colors`.

 ![](https://i.imgur.com/0XZiX1U.png)

-Further to this rather simple barchart, we can visualise the visual feature importance with the plot below.
-Here we get more insights into _which direction_ the visual features are affecting the output of the `Sales Rank`.
-The red color resembles high values, and the blue color, low values.
+We can visualise the visual feature importance with the plot below.
+Here we get more insights into _which direction_ the visual features are affecting the prediction of the `Sales Rank`.
+The red color represents high values, and the blue color low values.
 The impact can be seen from the y-axis.

 As an example we can focus on again the top 3 features, `Brightness`,`UniqueColors`, and, `Entropy`.

 ![](https://i.imgur.com/ZNDJ2qZ.png)

 1. `Brightness`
 Since the output of the model is a rank, the optimal is as low a value as possible.
-From the above plot we see that the higher values of Brightness will result in a lower value of the sales rank.
+From the above plot we see that the higher values of brightness will result in a lower value of the sales rank.
 2. `UniqueColors`
-Subsequently, we see that the more unique colors the cover posseses, the lower than rank, and thereby the better the score.
+We see that the more unique colors the cover has, the lower than rank, and thereby the better the score.
-4. `Entropy`
+3. `Entropy`
-In contrast to the Brightness and the Unique Colors, higher values of Unique Colors will greaten the rank of the sale, and therefore lower values of Entropy is preferable.
+In contrast to the brightness and the unique colors, higher values of entropy will increase the rank of the sale, and therefore lower values of Entropy is preferable.

 So, with this introduction to the model and the results, it is now time to go back to our initial example: which of the initial proposed covers would have a higher `Sales Rank`?